American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/03-philosophy.md

 Last edited: July 2023

 **Suggested Citation**<br></br>
-Lee, M. Introduction.
+Lee, M. Philosophy of Analysis.
 In Bailey, P. and Zhang, T. (eds.), _Analyzing NCES Data Using EdSurvey: A User's Guide_.

 This chapter explains the main use cases for `EdSurvey`.
 To facilitate the learning process, we recommend the workflow detailed in the following infographic: